 3. The Aurora Borealis

 The aurora borealis, caused by charged particles from the sun interacting with earth’s magnetosphere, can be mesmerizing to watch.
 Even though it is occasionally visible from lower latitudes, it’s best to be above 45° north to see it.
 From that latitude it’s usually visible a few times a year, with increasing frequency the further north you go into the arctic.
 The Aurora Australis can also be seen from the southern hemisphere, but only from Antarctica, Tasmania, and New Zealand.
-Visit the Aurora page to see how active the sun is currently and learn how to read the charts.
+Visit the SeeTheAurora.com to learn about what causes these beautiful lights, and how to watch for them.